Köten: Hungary

 After returning from Magna Hungaria in 1236, Friar Julian informed King Béla IV of Hungary of the Mongols, who had by that time reached the Volga River and were planning to invade Europe.
 In the subsequent years, the Mongols invaded Desht-i Qipchaq—the westernmost regions of the Eurasian Steppes—and routed the Cumans.
 Fleeing the Mongols, at least 40,000 Cumans under the leadership of Köten approached the eastern borders of the Kingdom of Hungary and demanded admission in 1239.
 Köten was willing to acknowledge the king's supremacy and submitted himself to him, although he was previously "equal to him", as Master Roger emphasizes.
 Béla sent his emissaries, some friars of the Dominican Order.
 The monarch only agreed to give them shelter after Köten promised to convert together with his people to Christianity, and to fight against the advancing Mongols.
 Köten accepted the conditions and Béla IV, who, with his entourage, went to the border to receive him, granted asylum to the Cuman refugees.
 This event most plausibly occurred at the Easter of 1239 (27 March), while Gyula Pauler considered the arrival of the Cumans took place in the autumn of 1239.
 In contrast to the narration of Master Roger, Alberic of Trois-Fontaines' chronicle claims that Köten came to Hungary after being captured by Hungarians in battle, disguised as a Mongol.

-In accordance with his oath, Köten converted to Roman Catholicism, being baptized by the Hungarian monarch himself in 1239 as Jonas.
+In accordance with his oath, Köten converted to Roman Catholicism, being baptized by the Hungarian monarch himself in 1239.
 Other Cuman chieftains were baptized by members of the Hungarian elite.
 After that, they entered marriages with Hungarian noblewomen.
 However, the king's decision of granting asylum to the Cumans caused social, economic, and political tension, and the settlement of masses of nomadic Cumans in the plains along the river Tisza gave rise to many conflicts between them and the local villagers.
-Béla, who needed the Cumans' military support, rarely punished them for their robberies, rapes and other misdeeds.
+Béla, who needed the Cumans' military support, rarely punished them for their robberies, rapes, and other misdeeds.
 His Hungarian subjects thought that he was biased in the Cumans' favor, thus "enmity emerged between the people and the king", according to Master Roger.